 About the Book Club

-Book Club at HPU Libraries welcomes the entire HPU community—students, faculty, and staff—to participate.
-Twice a semester (and once during the summer semester) we meet to discuss our latest text.
+Book Club at HPU Libraries welcomes the entire HPU community—students, faculty, staff, and alumni—to participate.
+Once per semester (spring, summer, and fall) we meet to discuss our latest text.
 All book selections are available as freely accessible eBooks in HPU Libraries' collection.
 Book selections span a range of genres, subjects, and formats, but will uniformly provide platforms for consciousness raising.
 The book club aims to advance equity, diversity, and inclusion among the HPU community.